liuxinyu95/AlgoXY/README.md

 ### Other branches

-The other two branches, `zh-cn' and `jvm' are deprecated.
+The other two branches, `zh-cn` and `jvm` are deprecated.
 Please do NOT checkout/track them.

 --